rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 ### 14.4.3 Loop Unrolling - Revisited

-Branches can be very expensive, therefore it's a good practice to aboid them.
+Branches can be very expensive, therefore it's a good practice to avoid them.

 _Example:_